 Music Maker is an interesting and userfriendly package which will please most Beeb owners.
-It's a good investment for those who are perhaps not dedicated enough to shell out £200 for the Acom Music 500 system, but who want to get all they can out of the unadorned BBC B for anyone still struggling to understand exactly what the Beeb's 14 envelope parameters actually do, this program gives as clear an idea as anything I've seen.
+It's a good investment for those who are perhaps not dedicated enough to shell out £200 for the Acom Music 500 system, but who want to get all they can out of the unadorned BBC B.